CASA of the Bluegrass

 • Meet regularly with the child they serve

-• Talk with parents, foster families, teachers, therapists, and caseworkers
+• Talk with parents, foster families, teachers, therapists, caseworkers, and others

 • Review school, medical, and court records

-Every recommendation a CASA volunteer makes is centered on one question: What is in the best interest of this child?
+Every recommendation a CASA volunteer makes centers on one guiding question: What is in the best interest of this child?

 Why CASA Matters